 The School of Library and Information Science (SLIS) at Indiana University ranks consistently in the top five or ten programs in North America, and its master's and doctoral enrollments are among the largest in the nation.
-In a recent six-year survey of scholarly productivity and impact, the school was ranked number one (Library Quarterly, April 2000).
+In a recent 11-year survey of scholarly productivity, the school was ranked number one in North America in terms of its peerreviewed publication output.
 The M.L.S.
 (Master of Library Science) degree has been accredited continuously since 1953.
-The pioneering M.I.S.
+The recently introduced M.I.S.
 (Master of Information Science) degree adds another avenue of entry to the information professions.
-In addition to these two accredited programs, the school offers a Ph.D. in Information Science, a Specialist (post-master's) degree in Library and Information Science, specializations in African Studies Librarianship, Chemical Information, Music Librarianship, Special Collections, and a dual M.L.S./Doctor of Jurisprudence program with the School of Law.
-There are also dual master's degree programs with the Schools of Fine Arts, Journalism, Music, and Public and Environmental Affairs, and the Departments of Comparative Literature, History, History and Philosophy of Science, Latin American and Caribbean Studies, and Russian and East European Studies.
-Course work leading to certification in public libraries and in school media is also available.
+In addition to the two master's programs, the school offers a Ph.D. in Information Science, a Specialist in Library and Information Science, specializations in Chemical Information, African Studies Librarianship, and Music Librarianship, and a dual master's/Doctor of Jurisprudence program with the School of Law.
+There are also dual master's degree programs with the Schools of Fine Arts, Journalism, Music, and Public and Environmental Affairs and the Departments of Comparative Literature, History, History and Philosophy of Science, Latin American and Caribbean Studies, and Russian and East European Studies.
+Also available is course work leading to certification in public libraries and in school media.

 At SLIS we bring fresh insights to bear on information design, access, and policy issues by looking at information and information technologies in diverse human contexts.
-We seek to understand the behaviors, cognitive factors, social practices, media, and tools that foster and hinder effective information use.
+We seek to understand the behaviors, cognitive factors, human contexts, social practices, media, and tools that foster and hinder effective information use.
 We place a strong emphasis on the social and behavioral dimensions of information technology.

-SLIS has a full-time faculty of 18, supplemented by a distinguished emeritus, visiting, and adjunct faculty.
+SLIS has a full-time faculty of 20, supplemented by a distinguished emeritus, visiting, and adjunct faculty.

-The School of Library and Information Science is located on the Bloomington campus.
-All students have access to the extraordinary physical and human resources of Indiana University, including one of the largest university computing networks in the world and a university library system that ranks thirteenth in the nation in terms of its holdings.
+The School of Library and Information Science is located on the Bloomington campus, with a satellite program at Indianapolis.
+All students have access to the extraordinary physical and human resources of Indiana University's eight campuses, including one of the largest university computing networks in the world and a university library system that ranks thirteenth in the nation in terms of its holdings.
 Included in this system is the prestigious Lilly Library, which is internationally known for its rare books, manuscripts, and special collections.